premiertutors/typst-bot/AUTO-DEPLOY-SETUP.md

 1. Create a release using the existing release workflow in `2_typst` repository
 2. Merge the release PR
 3. Check that the `release.yml` workflow completes and triggers deployment
-4. Check the `typst-bot-pt` repository Actions tab to see if `deploy.yml` is triggered
+4. Check the `typst-bot` repository Actions tab to see if `deploy.yml` is triggered
 5. Verify the deployment completes successfully

 ### 7. Manual Override